Dabingzi123/Binghua_Li.github.io/_pages/cv.md

 Academic Advising
 ======
-* Design Optimization of Fan Blade Using RBF‑based Neural Network.
+* Design Optimization of Fan Blade Using RBF‑based Neural Network, Jun 2023
-  * Zhen Fu, master thesis in ZJU, Jun 2023
+  * Zhen Fu, master thesis at ZJU
   * Co-supervised with Prof. Jiaqi Luo.
-* On the application of variants of the DMD and POD algorithms for the analysis of Turbulent Channel Flow.
+* On the application of variants of the DMD and POD algorithms for the analysis of Turbulent Channel Flow, Jun 2019
-  * Xiyu Wang, bachelor thesis in NPU, Jun 2019
+  * Xiyu Wang, bachelor thesis at NPU
   * Co-supervised with Dr. Jesús Garicano-mena.

 Journal Reviewer